mlangs/master-thesis-pprp/README.md

 ## osmnx-example/
+shows how to retrieve openstreetmap data and how to prepare it for the simulation

 ### 01_download_map.py
 - example how map data can be downloaded
 - uses `osmnx` to download a `.osm` map file and saves it